azediv/gnadi-coreos/README.md

 Installation script for CoreOS on Gandi server with gandi.cli

 ## original idea
-"fork" from jmbarbier idea :
+"fork" from jmbarbier idea to create a cluster of coreos on Gandi vm : https://gist.github.com/jmbarbier/ab06cf23735845a0167a
-https://gist.github.com/jmbarbier/ab06cf23735845a0167a

 ## requirements
  - gandi.cli